torbsd/torbsd.github.io/corp-relays.md

 Every firm has an interest in anonymity and privacy technologies, particularly in a competitive global economy.
 Industrial espionage is the norm, not the exception.
 Firms' activities cross borders as a norm, and the globe is saturated by surveillance and censorship by a variety of hostile parties.
 Tor is a critical tool in mitigating such threats.

 Please contact us with any questions on deploying Tor relays on BSDs.
 We hope our efforts increase the number of BSD-running Tor relays, simultaneously strengthening the Tor network.

-Note that if __TDP__ maintains access to any of these relays, we make sure they are designated as the same ["Family"](https://www.torproject.org/docs/tor-manual.html.en#NodeFamily) of associated Tor relays.

 ### Current TDP Corporate Tor Relays ###